tino-brst/tabs-site/src/content/tabs/conociendo-rusia/canciones.md

 [Chorus 2]

-Just like the first chorus, expect it skips the last couple words and chords leading up to the post-chorus
+Just like the first chorus, except it skips the last couple words and chords leading up to the post-chorus

 "Una canción siempre siempre ..."